Raven Terrace at Yesler Terrace

 Raven Terrace is designed to meet both Evergreen Sustainable Development Standards and Green Communities.

-The developers sought ways reduce environmental impact, reflected in everything from the flooring specification, to the HVAC equipment and planter locations.
-Additionally, several of the sustainable strategies established new operational standards for the property owner.
+The developers sought ways to reduce environmental impact, reflected in everything from the flooring specification, to the HVAC equipment and planter locations.
+Several of the sustainable strategies established new operational standards for the property owner.
 For example, the individual units have heat recovery ventilators (HRV) driven by the fact that residents were frequently found taping up more conventional means of fresh air supply via window trickle vents.
 HRVs allow replacement air to adjust to the interior temperature before entering habitable space, improving occupant comfort and energy efficiency.
 The building uses LED light fixtures throughout.

-Additionally, the project makes use of downspouts from the townhouse roofs to direct water from the roofs to stormwater planters below.
+The project makes use of downspouts from the townhouse roofs to direct water from the roofs to stormwater planters below.
 The stormwater planters absorb roof runoff and both slow rainwater and reduce the volume going to the City’s storm drainage system.
 The downspouts double as compositional elements on the building façade.

 Raven Terrace at Yesler Terrace in the News